Peyton Manning: 2014 season: NFL all-time leader in passing touchdowns

 On August 28, 2014, Manning was fined $8,268 for taunting D. J. Swearinger during a preseason game against the Houston Texans.
-With the Broncos' win in their opening game of the 2014 NFL season against the Colts, Manning became, along with Brett Favre, only one of two starting quarterbacks in NFL history to have beaten all 32 teams.
-The next game was a Super Bowl XLVIII rematch with the Seattle Seahawks.
-Despite the 26–20 overtime loss, Manning had 303 passing yards, two passing touchdowns, and one interception as the Broncos fared better than in the previous year's Super Bowl.
-On October 5, 2014, in a stellar performance against the Arizona Cardinals, Manning tied his career-high with an 86-yard touchdown pass to Demaryius Thomas, threw his 500th career touchdown pass to Julius Thomas, and tied Dan Marino for the most 400-yard games by a quarterback.
+With the Broncos' 31–24 win in their opening game of the 2014 NFL season against the Colts, Manning became, along with Brett Favre, only one of two starting quarterbacks in NFL history to have beaten all 32 teams.
+Two weeks later was a Super Bowl XLVIII rematch with the Seattle Seahawks.
+Despite the 26–20 overtime loss, Manning had 303 passing yards, two passing touchdowns, and one interception by Kam Chancellor as the Broncos fared better than in the previous year's Super Bowl.
+On October 5, 2014, in a stellar performance against the Arizona Cardinals, Manning threw for a career-high 479 passing yards, tied his career-high with an 86-yard touchdown pass to Demaryius Thomas, threw his 500th career touchdown pass to Julius Thomas, and tied Dan Marino for the most 400-yard games by a quarterback in a 41–20 victory over the previously undefeated Cardinals.

 On October 19, 2014, against the San Francisco 49ers on NBC Sunday Night Football, Manning threw his 509th career touchdown pass to Demaryius Thomas, passing Brett Favre to become the NFL's all-time leader in passing touchdowns.
 His historic touchdown was part of a 318-yard, four-touchdown passing performance where he earned AFC Offensive Player of the Week honors for the 27th and final time in his career.
 Overall, he finished the 2014 season with 4,727 passing yards, 39 touchdowns, and 15 interceptions.
 At the end of the regular season, Manning was selected to his 14th Pro Bowl appearance, which at the time tied him with Tony Gonzalez, Bruce Matthews, and Merlin Olsen for most Pro Bowl selections in a career.
 The Broncos finished with a 12–4 record and earned a first-round bye.
 However, his season ended after the Broncos lost in the Divisional Round of the playoffs to his former team, the Colts, 24–13.
 Manning finished 26-for-46 for 211 yards and a touchdown.
 However, he went just 7-for-18 (38.9%) in the first half, his lowest completion percentage in a first half of any game since 2007.
 For Manning, the loss was the ninth time he went one-and-done in the postseason.
 After the season ended, the Broncos and head coach John Fox parted ways.
 On the NFL Top 100 Players of 2015, he was ranked as the fifth best player by his peers.